BettyNyambura/data-pipeline/output_files/sample7.md

 --- COLUMN 1 ---
-law banning radio and television advertising of snuff and chewing tobacco, a billion-dollar industry in the United States Winston Salem NC The new law, a compromise between the industry and its critics, also would force all packages of smokeless tobacco to carry rotating warning labels Winston Salem Source Cigarette makers, although not required to rotate warnings until last October, have lived with warnings labels and ad bans since 1971.
+law banning radio and television advertising of smell and chewing tobacco, a billion-dollar industry in the United States Winston Salem NC The new law, a compromise between the industry and its critics, also would force all packages of smokeless tobacco to carry rotating warning labels Winston Salem Source Cigarette makers, although not required to rotate warnings until last October, have lived with warnings and had been hit with lawsuits.
-But the health issues and marketing curbs that put cigarettes in a bind proved to be a windfall for the smokeless industry through the 1970s and early 1980s.
+But the health issues and marketing hype that put cigarettes in a bind proved to be a windfall for the smokeless industry through the 1970s and early 1980s.
 Pitched as a healthier, rugged alternative to